On the irreducibility of $p$-adic Banach principal series of $p$-adic reductive groups: Introduction

 \begin{cor}[Corollary~\ref{cor:criterion-easy-cases}] Each of the following conditions implies the next: \begin{enumerate} \item $U(\mathfrak g_C) \otimes_{U(\mathfrak p_C)} \sigma_0'$ is irreducible as $U(\mathfrak g_C)$-module; \item $Q = P$; \item $(\Ind_P^G \sigma)^\cts$ is irreducible. \end{enumerate} \end{cor}

 By Theorem~\ref{thm:criterion-intro} we can reduce the irreducibility problem of $(\Ind_P^G \sigma)^\cts$ to the case where $\sigma$ is smooth.
-The following general result on intertwiners and some Clifford theory furthermore allows us to reduce to the case where $\alggrp G$ is almost simple and simply connected (and isotropic), see Propositions~\ref{prop:isogenies} and \ref{prop:irreducibility for product group}.
+The following general result on intertwiners and some Clifford theory furthermore allows us to reduce to the case where $\alggrp G$ is almost simple and simply connected (and isotropic, meaning it contains a non-trivial split torus), see Propositions~\ref{prop:isogenies} and \ref{prop:irreducibility for product group}.

 \begin{prop}[Proposition~\ref{prop:intertwiners}] Suppose that $\alggrp P = \alggrp L\alggrp N$ is a parabolic subgroup and $\sigma$, $\tau$ are Banach representations of $L$.
 Then the natural map is an isomorphism. \end{prop}